-A basic tour of the Vatican including the Museums highlights, the Sistine Chapel is 3 hrs long.
-All tours are customizable.
+A standard tour of the Vatican Museums including the museums highlights, and the Sistine Chapel is 3 hrs long.
+(All tours are customizable.)

 Here is a list of the different sections in the Vatican, some can be combined together but visiting all this areas in one go it is nearly impossible since it’ll require a long day.

 The Vatican Museums is a huge collection that spans from antiquities to contemporary art.
 Paintings, sculptures, mosaics and tapestries.
 Admission fee

 The Raphael Rooms and the Sistine Chapel belong to the Museums complex.
 The Raphael’s rooms were Pope Julius’ II apartments and were painted by Raffaello Sanzio and his assistants.
 The Sistine Chapel was built to be the chapel of the Pope’s Palace and houses superb paintings by some of the Renaissance masters such as Botticelli, Ghirlandaio and Perugino and the world famous masterpieces by Michelangelo: the ceiling and the Last Judgement.

 St Peter’s Basilica, this immense church built on the tomb of the apostle Peter in more than a century is the centre of the Catholic world.
 Open everyday to visitors.
 Free admission.

 The Vatican Grottoes are below Saint Peter’s and contain the tombs of the Popes.
 Entrance is through the Basilica.
 Free admission